 Updated 2026 · Based on median market data for Danville, IL

 The median monthly rent in Danville, IL is $850, translating to $10,200 in annual gross rental income per unit.
-The rent-to-price ratio is 0.89% — below the 1% rule but within a range where deals can work with good financing.
+The rent-to-price ratio is 0.89% — below the 1% rule but within a range where deals can work with good financing and disciplined expense management.
+For context, a 0.89% rent-to-price ratio means that for every $100,000 invested in property, you collect approximately $895/mo in gross rent.
+The gross rent multiplier of 9.3x means it takes 9.3 years of gross rent to equal the purchase price — an excellent ratio that signals strong income relative to cost.

 Renters in Danville spend approximately 16% of the local median household income ($62,333) on rent.
 This is well below the 30% threshold, suggesting significant headroom for rent increases.
-Tenants can afford to pay more, which is bullish for landlords.
+The 30% affordability ceiling puts maximum supportable rent at approximately $1,558/mo — a full $708/mo above the current median of $850.
+This gap represents real upside for landlords who invest in property upgrades that justify premium rents.

 The vacancy rate in Danville is 5.9%.
 This is a healthy vacancy rate that indicates balanced supply and demand.
 You should be able to find quality tenants without extended vacancies, though expect normal turnover periods of 2-4 weeks between tenants.
+Budget for one month of vacancy per year in your underwriting to be conservative.
 Population growth of 0.2% annually provides stable demand.

 Danville's GRM (price divided by annual rent) is 9.3x.
-A GRM under 12x is excellent — it means you're paying less than 12 years of gross rent for the property, suggesting strong income relative to price.
+A GRM under 12x is excellent — it means you are paying less than 12 years of gross rent for the property, suggesting strong income relative to price.
+Markets with GRMs this low typically attract institutional and out-of-state investors seeking yield, which can create competition for the best deals.
 For comparison, the national average GRM for investment-grade rentals is approximately 13-15x.
+To beat Danville's median GRM, target properties where you can achieve rents above $850 through renovations, better marketing, or targeting underserved tenant segments — or buy at a discount to the $95,000 median price.
+Every point lower on GRM translates to roughly 0.5-0.8% improvement in your cap rate.

 Danville vs Illinois state average and national average across key investment metrics.
 Danville outperforms both benchmarks on cap rate.